 --------------------------------------------

 Of course, it was in 2002 that modern man "discovered" Sagittarius A*, and named the black hole after the contellation in which it resides.
 Since then, astronomers have deduced that most galaxies revolve around black holes.
 These powerful vaccuums serve as recycling centers, swallowing up old stars and leaving the younger ones to gather up any leftover gases.
-The bright nucleus you see at night surrounding Sagittarius A* is nowadays considered a cosmic nursery.
+According to the scientists, the bright nucleus you see at night surrounding Sagittarius A* is a cosmic nursery.
 It's an analogy that dovetails nicely with Mayan beliefs.

-As for the reason the Maya (or Olmecs) devised the Long Count calendar in the first place, suffice to say this remains a subject of brisk debate.
-Most researchers agree that the 5,125-year cycle encompasses a single "world age", or "great year", or what indigenous Native Americans refer to as a "sun".
+As for the reason the Maya (or Olmecs) devised the Long Count calendar in the first place, suffice to say that this remains a subject of brisk debate.
+Most researchers do agree that the 5,125-year cycle encompasses a single "world age", or what indigenous Native Americans refer to as a "sun".
 Specifically, the Fourth Sun is thought to be ending in 2012, making way for the Fifth Sun.
-And if mesoamerican legends (like the one told by the Hopis) are to be believed, the transition from one interval to the next will not be seamless.
+But if mesoamerican legends (like the one told by the Hopis) are to be believed, the transition from one Long Count cycle to the next will not be seamless.

-However, mainstream archaeologists discount the notion that the Mayans attached any apocalyptic significance to the end date of December 21, 2012, which is the winter solstice in the northern hemisphere.
-Many New Age commentators, as well as most Mayan spiritual authorities, argue the end of the cycle portends a profound spiritual transformation of mankind, reminiscent of all the "Age of Aquarius" chatter back in the 1970's.
-By contrast, doomsday trackers worldwide believe a mass extinction is in the works.
+Regardless, mainstream archaeologists discount the notion that the Mayans attached any apocalyptic significance to the end date of December 21, 2012, which is the winter solstice in the northern hemisphere.
+Many New Age commentators and Mayan spiritual authorities, on the other hand, argue the date augers the start of a profound spiritual transformation of mankind.
+For some, it's reminiscent of all the "Age of Aquarius" chatter back in the 1970's.
+For others, a doomsday event must surely be in the works.

 Stepping from One Sinking Civilization to Another

-While the ancient Izapan civilization is given credit for perfecting the Long-Count calendar around 100 B.C., they likely inherited the science from the Olmecs, who've been dated to around 3000 B.C.
-According to some investigators, this enigmatic clan first washed up on the shores of Latin America about 600 years before the ancient Egyptians built the Great Pyramid of Giza.
-The generally agreed-upon calendar start date of August 13, 3114 B.C. supposedly marks the arrival of ships from the sea.
+While the ancient Izapan civilization is given credit for perfecting the Long-Count calendar around 100 B.C., they likely inherited the science from the Olmecs, who first arrived in Central America around 3000 B.C.
+According to some investigators, this enigmatic clan first washed up on the shores of the Yucatan about 600 years before the ancient Egyptians built the Great Pyramid of Giza.

 An Olmec head discovered at La Venta, Mexico clearly indicates an African lineage.
 Below, a stela from the same site appears to depict a miner.

-The standard line of the western history establishment, of course, holds that mesoamerican people descended from Asian immigrants crossing the Bering Straits land bridge during the last ice age.
+The standard line of the western scholars holds that mesoamerican people descended from Asian immigrants who crossed the Bering Straits land bridge during the last ice age.
 But that theory, known as Clovis-First, has been under attack for years.

-Genetic studies and newer excavations suggest there were multiple migrations to the "New World" over a much longer span of time.
-The Maya's own account of their past likewise refers to their ancestors crossing an ocean from the east, after leaving a place they called Tulan.
+Genetic studies and geologists investigating our climatic past suggest there were multiple migrations to the "New World" over a much longer span of time, as well as different entry points.
+The Maya's own history states that their ancestors crossed an ocean from the east, after leaving a place they called Tulan.

 In Book of Destiny: Unlocking the Secrets of the Ancient Mayans, Guatemalan writer Carlos Barrios speculates that Tulan may be another name for Atlantis.
-It's a theory that resonates with history detectives.
-Many believe both the Egyptians and Mesoamericans are descended from survivors of Plato's fabled utopia.
-The word "atl", which means water, has its roots in Central America.
+It's an idea that would resonate with amateur history detectives.
+Many believe both the Egyptians and Mesoamericans are descended from survivors of Plato's fabled utopia, which crashed into the sea around 9500 BC.
+The word "atl", which means water, has been traced back to Central America (and curiously, the Basque region of Spain).

 Barrios cites the Mayan holy book known as the Popol Vuh, which seems to indicate that Atlantis lay somewhere outside the Bahamas: